itod/threadutils/README.md

     [trig fire]; // unblocks all threads waiting on this trigger

-All threads that were waiting on this trigger now unblock and proceed simultaneously.
+All threads that were waiting on this trigger will unblock and proceed simultaneously.

 Note that the  `-await` and `-fire` methods use signal broadcasting techniques (specifically, `NSConditionLock`).
 They **DO NOT** involve any polling or busy waiting.